-Governor Ige’s Remarks at the Asia Pacific Resilience Innovation Summits & ExpoPosted on Oct 20, 2015 in Latest News, Newsroom, Press Releases
+Governor Ige’s Remarks at the Asia Pacific Resilience Innovation Summits & ExpoPosted on Oct 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Remarks of Governor David Ige as prepared